apple/swift-numerics/Sources/Complex/README.md

 The 2-norm still needs to be available, of course, because sometimes you need it.
 Presently, this functionality is accessed via the `.length` and `.unsafeLengthSquared` properties, but I expect that we will end up iterating on this aspect of the design.

+### Accuracy of division and multiplication
+This library attempts to provide robust division and multiplication operations, with small relative error in a complex norm.
+It is a non-goal to deliver small componentwise errors.
+See `testDivide_BaudinSmithApprox` for examples of cases where we have tiny relative error but large error in one of the result components considered in isolation.
+This is the right tradeoff for a general-purpose library because it allows us to use the naive formulas for multiplication and division (which are fast), and do a simple check to see if we need to re-do the computation more carefully to avoid spurious overflow or underflow.

+Implementing the method of Baudin and Smith (or any other method that delivers similarly small componentwise error) would unduly slow down the common case for relatively little benefit--componentwise error bounds are rarely necessary when working over the complex numbers.

+That said, a PR that implements multiplication and division *functions* with tight componentwise error bounds would be a welcome addition to the library.